 Maintaining Your Garage Door Motor

-After getting your new motor up and running, you’ll want to keep it in tip-top shape to avoid future troubles.
-Here’s a few tips:
+After getting your new garage door motor up and running, you’ll want to keep it in tip-top shape to avoid future troubles.
+Here are a few tips:

 - Regular Inspections: Check sensors, belts, and chains for wear and tear.